 Of course, all of this was not true, and it is interesting to think about how their inflated ego ended up leading to their capture and imprisonment.

 Obviously, this show is looking at extreme examples of arrogance.
-But I think some people can struggle with some of the same things at a lesser degree.
+But I think some people can struggle with some of the same things to a lesser degree.
 Creating a pedestal for yourself to stand on might temporarily make you feel good, but it will hurt your relationship with people over the long haul.

-Mindset is more important than Intelligence
+Mindset is more important than Intelligence.

 Obviously, there is a base level of intelligence required to do certain things.